earthly/website/blog/_posts/2022-01-13-golang-sqlite.md

 ~~~
 <figcaption>I can get a single row with `Query` but there is a better way.</figcaption>

-But doing this gives me back `sql.Rows`, a cursor that points to one to n rows.
+But doing this gives me back `sql.Rows`, a cursor that points to possibly many rows.

 Using it I'll have to handle the possibility of multiple rows coming back — since that is impossible with my primary key based query I'd probably just assume I always get a single row back.

 Thankfully, I can use `sql.QueryRow` which does just this: